PLSysSec/deterministic-memsafety/README.md

    will also need to add flags to link in the DMS runtime.
 Really, for dynamic DMS passes you should just be using the Clang integration described above.

+## License

+DMS is licensed under the same license as LLVM and Clang -- namely, Apache 2.0 with LLVM Exceptions.

 Original README follows.

 ---